serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 * Enumerate your target's parent and subsidiary companies and their domains, as well as any third-party SAAS they may use
 * Identify domains with weak SPF and DMARC configurations
 * You may be able to bypass "EXTERNAL" filters by spoofing parent and subsidiary companies
-* You may be able to spoof trusted SAAS
+* You may be able to spoof a trusted SAAS to harvest credentials or entice a download

 _Note that you may face legal hurdles attempting to impersonate companies not within your scope.
-You will want to clear this with your point of contact beforehand to ensure that any incidents are not escalated beyond the target organisation._
+You will want to clear this with your point of contact beforehand to ensure that any incidents are not escalated beyond your target organisation._

 If you're an organisation:

-* Review your email filter: ensure SPF, DKIM and DMARC validation are enabled.
+* Review your inbound email filtering solution: ensure SPF, DKIM and DMARC validation are enabled.
 Emails that fail validation should be quarantined.
-* If you need to whitelist external domains, or treat them as internal domains, check that the domains' SPF and DMARC records are well configured.
+* If you need to whitelist external domains, or treat them as internal domains, check that the domains' SPF and DMARC records are well configured so that they cannot be spoofed.
 * Review your own SPF and DMARC records.
 You want SPF to _hard_ fail and DMARC to have a `reject` policy.